yzw493045745/Yu.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2023.06*: Travel Grant from the LEB Foundation to participate in the XVII EAAE Congress (750 €).
-- *2020.08*: Excellent Master’s Degree Thesis of Chinese Society (awarded to the 0.1% best master thesis in the research field of Plant Nutrition and Fertilizer Science).
+- *2020.08*: Excellent Master’s Degree Thesis of Chinese Society (Awarded to the 0.1% best master thesis in the research field of Plant Nutrition and Fertilizer Science).
 - *2019.10*: The First-Class Master Academic Scholarship of China Agricultural University (Top 1%).
 - *2018.11*: The First Prize of China Agricultural University English Speech Contest (Top 1%).
 - *2015.09*: The Third Prize of the National English Contest for Chinese College Students (Top 3%).